 When a complainee is placed on a leave of absence, the session must inform the congregation.
-The clerk of session, or his or her designate, will offer appropriate information, respecting the confidentiality of the information, and having the goal of quelling rumour and speculation (Appendix 5, p.
-78).
+The clerk of session, or their designate, will offer appropriate information, respecting the confidentiality of the information, and having the goal of quelling rumour and speculation (Appendix 5, p.
+81).